Programme 1995 – Les Miserables

 EILEEN VON DADELZSEN

-A graduate in French and a singer since childhood, Eileen is delighted to combine both interests in “Les Misérables”. her other interests include her supportive husband and five children, her work as a planning consultant, and her Master’s degree (in Public Policy) which she intends to complete this year.
+A graduate in French and a singer since childhood, Eileen is delighted to combine both interests in “Les Misérables”.
+Her other interests include her supportive husband and five children, her work as a planning consultant, and her Master’s degree (in Public Policy) which she intends to complete this year.

 Although Eileen has taken part in many Hawke’s Bay productions, this is the first for Napier Operatic.